Medically reviewed by Drugs.com. Last updated on Mar 18, 2023.

 - Examine you, checking your heart rate and rhythm and your pulse.
 In atrial fibrillation, your pulse often doesn't match your heart sounds.

 The diagnosis of atrial fibrillation is usually confirmed with an electrocardiogram (EKG).
 An EKG is a test that records the heart's electrical activity.
 However, because atrial fibrillation can come and go, a standard EKG can make the diagnosis only if you are having the irregular rhythm at the time the EKG is performed.

 For cases of atrial fibrillation that comes and goes, an ambulatory EKG may be done.
 During this test, the patient wears a portable EKG machine (Holter monitor).
 The Holter monitor is usually worn for 24 hours.
 Longer-term monitoring is also possible that can last for two to four weeks.

 If your symptoms appear less frequently than once a day, your doctor may use an event recorder or longer-term "patch" monitors the size of an oversized Band-Aid.
 You keep an event recorder with you for several days or even weeks.
-It attempts to capture your heart rhythm at the time you feel an irregular beat.

 How long the condition lasts depends on the cause.
 Atrial fibrillation caused by a treatable condition may go away when the condition is treated.